gbabichev/Screen-Snip/README.md

 - <del>Add pinch to zoom on trackpad.
 - <del>User friendly menus.
 - <del>Hotkeys for tools.
 - <del> Working Menu Bar commands with icons.
+- <del>Add circle shape.
+- <del>Adjust tools so i can also move objects around in the same tool.
+- <del>Remove the double ContentView for the two modes.

 ### Stretch Goals
 - User adjustable hotkey for taking a snap.